ennanco/MIA_ML2/README.md

 <code>conda install tensorflow</code>

+## Notebooks
+To obtain the notebooks for developing laboratory practices, you can either download the ZIP file from GitHub or clone the repository using Git via HTTPS or SSH.
+Please note that for the SSH connection, you must have an SSH certificate.

+<code>git clone git@github.com:ennanco/MIA_ML2.git</code>

 ## Jupyter

 In order to run Jupyter, the following command must be executed (the appropriate conda environment must be activated if necessary).